Way Up North

 In the Yukon-Kuskokwim delta region of southwestern Alaska, archaeologists are excavating a pre-contact site called Nunalleq, which served as a winter village for the Yup’ik people.
 Over the centuries, the frozen tundra proved an ideal medium for the preservation of artifacts—including grass ropes, wooden and stone objects, even head lice—but today Nunalleq is threatened by melting permafrost and rising sea levels along the Bering Sea.

-Rick Knecht, M.A. ’85, Ph.D. ’95, leads the expedition and, over time, his team has located what they believe was a men’s house, excavated an entire house pit, and discovered evidence of a 400-year-old attack.
-His fascination with the region flourished at Bryn Mawr; his dissertation focused on the prehistory of the Alutiiq people, and in 2003, he and Bryn Mawr Professor Rick Davis excavated a 3,000-year-old site on Unalaska Island.
-This summer, Knecht was joined by another Mawrter, Lauren Phillips ’19, who sent this dispatch from the field.
+Rick Knecht, M.A. ’85, Ph.D. ’95 (both in Anthropology), leads the expedition and, over time, his team has located what they believe was a men’s house, excavated an entire house pit, and discovered evidence of a 400-year-old attack.
+His fascination with the region flourished at Bryn Mawr; his dissertation focused on the prehistory of the Alutiiq people, and in 2003, he and Bryn Mawr Professor of Anthropology Rick Davis excavated a 3,000-year-old site on Unalaska Island.
+This summer, Knecht was joined by another Mawrter, Lauren Phillips ’19.
+Phillips, an Anthropology major and Museum Studies minor, sent this dispatch from the field.

 - Images from Nunalleq | View complete gallery